ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 {{ssec-admitted-methods}} provides a summary of the CoAP methods that are permitted to use for accessing different resources at the Group Manager, for nodes with different roles in the group or as non-members (REQ11).

 The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the scope in the access token (i.e., 'gname' in {{Section 3.1 of RFC9594}}) (REQ7).
+Therefore, a group name has to be consistent with the semantics of URI path segments (see {{Section 3.3 of RFC3986}}).

 The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ10), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g., by using a CoRE link-format document {{RFC6690}}.